396 cameras loaded

 More then seventy of the cameras in my collection were born before me and, in some cases have been around for 100 years or more.
 The cameras came from all over the world and I just cannot image what they have seen in their lives.

 Now, when I shoot them, it’s a bit like showing my habitat to them.
-In the last three years I photographed basically the places I usually live in (see what I did below this text).
+In the last five years I photographed basically the places I usually live in (see what I did below this text).

 When you have at your disposal a number of cameras you had always wanted, but never could afford, in a way you are building a new past.
 After 50 years of taking pictures I am willing to live a new photographic life, bringing my old cameras back to life.